Gotheborg.com - The Antique Chinese Porcelain Collectors Page - Porcelain Marks

 Chinese Porcelain Marks

-The explanations regarding the symbolic meaning of different numbers is only referring to Chinese traditions which are similar in both China and Japan, except naturally for the homonyms (same sounding).
+The explanations regarding the symbolic meaning of different numbers are referring to Chinese traditions which are similar in both China and Japan, except naturally for the same sounding homonyms.

 Chinese and Japanese numerical characters